 Credit card information is very important to your customer and they cannot trust an unknown website or company on that matter if their authentic contact details are not mentioned.
 They want to know who they would have to approach if there is an issue with their product.
 If your site lacks contact information, or hide it, your customer won’t trust your website.
 This would result in your site going out of business very soon.

 Personal info is what must not be compromised in terms of e-commerce sites.
 Employing high-grade security options on an e-commerce site is the foundation of a successful online business.
-It is recommended to hire Magento developer to create a secured yet effective e-commerce site.
+It is recommended to hire a Magento developer to create a secure yet effective e-commerce site.

 Poor Customer Service Options Link

 Provide an active email address where customers can approach you if they have any queries or complaints.
-A more modern way is contacting through social media page on websites like Facebook in which there is a chat option for customers to submit their queries.
-Note that there should be an active team behind the chat box to make sure customers doesn’t have to wait for days.
+A more modern way is contacting through social media pages on websites like Facebook in which there is a chat option for customers to submit their queries.
+Note that there should be an active team behind the chat box to make sure customers don’t have to wait for days.

 Requiring an Account to Order Link